Terairk/http-client/README.md

 ## Potential Improvements
 Other than making my code more general and being able to handle the aforementioned scenario 2.
-If I could use external libraries: I'd make my code multi-threaded using an async-runtime such as tokio though multi-threaded code together with Scenario 2 handling would be pretty tricky.
+If I could use external libraries: I'd make my code multi-threaded using an async-runtime such as tokio or even normal thread spawning though multi-threaded code together with Scenario 2 handling would be pretty tricky.
-It's much easier to make it multi-threaded with constant size chunks
+It's much easier to make it multi-threaded with constant size chunks.
+Update: I just realised that the python server is single-threaded so making the multi-threaded client won't make any difference as the server will still process things sequentially.